 How Do Beekeepers Catch A Swarm?

 A swarm is actively looking for a home, so if the beekeeper puts a nice hive with perhaps some old honey comb in it close to where the swarm has settled, then it is easy to persuade them to take up residence.
 Normally a few bees are dropped into the hive and they then ‘fan’ their scent to the other bees once it has been ‘approved’.
 It is a dramatic sight to see a swarm ‘marching’ into a new hive.

 Bees already in residence perhaps in a chimney or old tree must be removed with their honeycomb containing the young grubs and the queen.
 If the bees cannot be reached then the beekeeper is helpless and the council or local pest control can destroy the colony.

-Yes very, the pollination benefit of bees is calculated to help the economy by millions of pounds per annum.
-Certain crops yield up to 25-40% more if efficiently pollinated and farmers in some areas of the world pay beekeepers to put hives into their fields and orchards.
-In the USA alone bees pollinate about ten billion dollars worth of crops per year (1997).
+Yes, very: it is calculated that pollination by bees benefits the economy by millions of pounds per annum.
+Certain crops yield up to 25-40% more if efficiently pollinated, and farmers in some areas of the world pay beekeepers to put hives into their fields and orchards.
+In the USA alone, bees pollinate about ten billion dollars worth of crops per year (1997).
 In addition to pollination, bees produce wax for candles and Royal Jelly.
 During the Middle Ages one of the most important jobs in an Abbey was the Beekeeper, as a huge quantity of wax was constantly required for the ceremonial candles.

 Is Beekeeping Hard Work?